Information about Choosing and Installing a Table Extension Slide

 Osborne Table Slides

 Osborne Wood Products, Inc. offers a wide variety of wooden table slides.
 Our table slides can accommodate tables up to 140" long.
 View our entire selection here.
+We offer four different types of slides, depending on your application.
+These include slides for standard four-legged tables, pedestal or fixed-base tables, large five-legged tables and tables with breadboard ends.
+All slides are made from high quality wood that will provide plenty of durability for years to come.
 Continue to read this page for useful information concerning your table slides.

 Guidelines for Choosing the Best Slide for your project